From the Field

 What is World Vision doing to help people impacted by the crisis in Syria?

-World Vision is responding to the recent surge in displacement and humanitarian needs in Syria.
-We are actively assessing needs and planning to scale up our humanitarian operations by collaborating with local partners to reach those most affected.
+World Vision is responding to the surge in displacement and humanitarian needs in Syria, collaborating with local partners to reach those most affected.

-In 2023, World Vision reached over 2.3 million people, prioritizing the well-being of children and families impacted by the ongoing crisis.
-After the February 6, 2023, earthquake, we launched more than 50 projects in partnership with local organizations, supporting nearly 1.8 million people.
+In 2023, World Vision supported over 2.3 million people, prioritizing the well-being of children and families.
+Following the February 6, 2023 earthquake, we launched more than 50 projects in partnership with local organizations, supporting nearly 1.8 million people.
 Our earthquake response programs covered a range of critical areas, including child protection; water, sanitation, and hygiene (WASH); livelihoods; health; nutrition; education; and more.
 Some key highlights include:

 • Initiatives like Channels of Hope and Celebrating Families in Jordan and Syria work with communities of faith to target the root causes of violence.